 The MSEE thesis is a faculty directed independent study of an engineering problem, subject or research topic relevant to the student's current or anticipated career field.
 A professional quality thesis is required.
 A student may not begin work on the thesis before completing nine credit hours of approved course work.
 After starting the project, students must register for at least three credit hours of the Thesis I course each semester until the project is completed and approved.
 A minimum of six credit hours of thesis is required to complete the MSEE degree.

 A chairperson from the faculty of the College of Engineering and Computer Science will direct the student's thesis.
 The student's graduate committee will consist of two faculty members from the college in addition to the chair (a committee member from another college may be appointed if approved by the project committee chair).
 The student will make a professional oral presentation of the project.
 The student's committee, the program graduate coordinator, and the college dean must approve the final thesis.
 Download and complete the Graduate Committee Approval Form.

 - Although a thesis may be undertaken as part of a student's work for a company, the project must not contain any confidential material.
 All projects are public property.

-- The MSEE thesis document shall follow The University of Texas at Tyler Thesis Guidelines (PDF file) for general formatting issues.
+- The MSEE thesis document shall follow The University of Texas at Tyler Thesis Guidelines for general formatting issues.
 Specific pages that must conform to the guidelines are: a) title page; b) signature page; c) abstract.
-Departure from the Thesis Guidelines will be allowed as dictated by the nature of the project and as approved by the project committee chair.
+Departure from the thesis guidelines will be allowed as dictated by the nature of the project and as approved by the project committee chair.

 - Figures in the project document (diagrams, sketches, renderings, data graphs, etc.) are required in both the project write-up and presentation to show concepts.
 All figures in the project document are to be computer generated and must be of high quality.
 Some manual sketches may be included in an appendix if appropriate and approved by the committee chair.